malborroni/Foundations_of_Computer-Science/Read-me.md

 ## Instructions

-Starting from the Google Play Store dataset,
-All groups and individual must do the following:
+Starting from the Google Play Store dataset, all groups and individuals must do the following: